 New WEEE (put on market after 15 August 2005)

-VWR are responsible for collection and recycling for any electrical item (with a plug), with VWR badge on or that we import into UK that we put onto market after 15 August 2005 at the end of it’s life.
+VWR are responsible for collection and recycling for any electrical item with VWR badge on or, that we import into UK that we put onto market after 15th August 2005 at the end of it’s life.